Coffee Bean Varieties

-There is something to be said for the humble Robusta strain though, which saved coffee from the brink of extinction, and may just be the key to its sustainable future.
-It bears an unfortunate reputation as low brow, but Italians will tell you it’s the key to the perfect cup of espresso.
+There is something to be said for the humble Robusta strain, which saved coffee from the brink of extinction, and may just be the key to its sustainable future.
+It bears an unfortunate reputation as low brow, but Italians will tell you it’s essential for the perfect cup of espresso.

-And Liberica, accounting for just 2% of the world’s coffee consumption, is a gem waiting to be discovered.
-With its distinct flavor profile, hailing from Southeast Asia, it is an incomparable coffee that really must be experienced in order to be understood.
+As for Liberica, accounting for just 2% of the world’s coffee consumption, it remains a gem waiting to be discovered.
+With a distinct flavor profile, hailing from Southeast Asia, it is an incomparable coffee that really must be experienced in order to be understood.
 Though it might take some hunting down, true coffee lovers really should try it if they have the chance.

-Arabica has come to almost be synonymous with coffee and the species accounts for 70% of coffee sold.
-Most of what you buy from us at Cafe Altura and other producers is either made up entirely of Arabica, or is Arabica blended with another species to find the ideal taste, as a vintner would blend a quality Bordeaux.
+Arabica has come to almost be synonymous with coffee and the species accounts for 70% of all coffee sold worldwide.
+Most of what you buy from us at Cafe Altura and other producersis either made up entirely of Arabica, or is Arabica blended with another species to find the ideal taste, much as a vintner would blend a quality Bordeaux.

 Interestingly, caffeine acts as a natural defense against pests.
 With double the amount of caffeine as Arabica, insects won’t go near the stuff.
 This makes for a stronger, less acidic, but more bitter coffee.

 The harsher flavor profile of Robusta has lead people to traditionally avoid its usage in specialty coffee with one key exception, the Italian espresso.
-In fact, the best Italian espressos are a blend of Arabica and Robusta beans.
+In fact, the best Italian espressos are made from a blend of Arabica and Robusta beans.
 They have the perfect crema on top and that added morning jolt that can’t come from Arabica alone.

 The current method for profiling coffee focuses on where the plant is grown, and that certainly affects your coffee but it doesn’t tell the whole story.
 Few people ask what species of bean they are drinking, although this is something that can make an immense difference.

 So now that you know the species and their differences, what kind of coffee is in your mug this morning?